• Skip to main content

 Mark Gettemeyer joined Rosemann’s St. Louis office in December 2021 as a Project Architect.
 He earned a Bachelor of Architecture Degree at Drury University in Springfield, Missouri.

-Mark’s responsibilities at Rosemann includes leading a team and ensuring projects meet their goals and budget by overseeing all aspects of the design process, including investigation and evaluation and recommendation of design solutions to best meet his client’s needs.
+Mark’s responsibilities at Rosemann include leading a team and ensuring projects meet their goals and budget by overseeing all aspects of the design process including investigation and evaluation and recommendation of design solutions to best meets Rosemann’s clients’ needs.

 Outside of work, Mark enjoys portrait photography and leather working.